OpenSmock/Molecule/documentation/Create and connect Components.md

 	^ { MolGNSSDataServices }
 ```

-## Define what the Map Component does
+## Define what the MolGNSSMapImpl Component does
 First off, this method is used to show in the Transcript (available from the **Browse** tab of Pharo) every position received from `MolGNSSDataImpl`.
 ```smalltalk
 MolGNSSMapImpl>>updatePositionCircleOnMap: aGeoPosition radius: radius